-Looking like a corner of the Smithsonian Institute, the historic display held in Parish Hall of Holy Trinity Church, Hillsdale, Tuesday, Oct.
-12, through Friday, Oct.
-15, at-tracted several hundred persons each evening.
+Looking like a corner of the Smithsonian Institute, the historic display held in Parish Hall of Holy Trinity Church, Hillsdale, Tuesday Oct.
+12 through Friday Oct.
+15 attracted several hundred persons each evening.

-The exhibit, arranged in connection with Hillsdale's 50th Anniversary celebration, included such interesting items as a butter churn propelled by dog-power, old furni-ture, carriage foot warmers, uten-
+The exhibit arranged in connection with Hillsdale's 50th Anniversary celebration, included such interesting items as a butter churn propelled by dogpower, old furniture, carriage foot warmers, old newspapers and publications, documents, an ox yoke, a full bedroom suite, and many pictures depicted business, social and home life in this vicinity over a period of 50 years or more.

-The display was interesting and educational.
+The display was interesting and education.
 Many of the older folks who were seen intently peering at time-yellowed photos, trying to identify relatives, friends or neighbors among the bewhiskered gentlemen and beruffled ladies, probably went home with a severe case of nostalgia.

 Two old reels of film were run off which, it was explained, were similar to those shown every Saturday evening in the fire hall more than 20 years ago.
-These were es-pecially enjoyed by the children.
-The simpering "bathing beauties" of several decades ago were met with shouts of laughter, as were the vibrating "horseless carriages", complete with drivers in goggles and women in dusters.
+These were especially enjoyed by the children.
+The simpering "bathing beauties" of several decades ago were met by shouts of laughter, as were the vibrating "horseless carriages," complete with drivers in goggles and women in dusters.

-The committee responsible for the collection and display of this material was headed by ex-Mayor F. E. Hafemann and included Jenner R. Fast, Theodore I. Haubner, John P. Helyar Jr., H. Gregory Miller and C. V. Shuttleworth.
+The committee responsible for the collection and display of this material was headed by ex-Mayor F.E.
+Hafemann and included Jenner R. Fast, Theodore I. Haubner, John P. Helyar Jr., H. Gregory Miller and C.V.
+Shuttleworth.

-Developers Give Tract of Five Acres for Recreational
+Developers Give Tract of Five Acres for Recreational Uses